hitjiao/Rethink-RScaption/README.md

 From Parameter-Efficient Fine-Tuning to Knowledge-Driven Training-Free Adapter

-**The code and prompts used for LLM-based metrics have been uploaded.
-Other code and the knowledge base will be updated  soon..........**

 To illustrate this discrepancy, as illustrated in Fig. 1, we project captions from several widely-used natural and RS datasets into a shared semantic space using MPNet and perform clustering analysis.
 The results reveal stark differences: